Skip to content

 ## Right-click This PC — Properties — Advanced System Settings — Environment Variables

-## Create new system variable — input as follows
+## Add new system variable — Enter the following content

 DD_TRACE_AGENT_URL=http://localhost:9529 (required)

-## TRACE_AGENT_URL is the data upload IP plus port, set to http://localhost:9529, not recommended to change
+## TRACE_AGENT_URL is the data upload IP plus port, fill in http://localhost:9529, do not recommend changing

-## ENV is the system environment, set according to needs, such as pro or test
+## ENV is the system environment, set as pro or test or other content as needed

-## SERVICE sets the application name displayed on the df platform, set to specific service name
+## SERVICE is the application name displayed on the df platform, set as the specific service name

-## VERSION is the version number, set according to needs
+## VERSION is the version number, set as needed

-## TRACE_SERVICE_MAPPING renames services to differentiate components called by other business systems on the df platform.
-Accepts mappings of service names to be renamed and the names to use, format `[from-key]:[to-name]`
+## TRACE_SERVICE_MAPPING renames services using the configuration, so they can be distinguished on the df platform when calling components from other business systems.
+Accepts mappings of service name keys to rename, and names to use, format [from-key]:[to-name]

-Note: `[from-key]` content should be standard fields like mysql, redis, mongodb, oracle, do not customize
+Note: [from-key] content is standard fields, such as mysql, redis, mongodb, oracle, do not customize changes

 Example: TRACE_SERVICE_MAPPING=mysql:main-mysql-db